meschedl/MES_Puritz_Lab_Notebook/_posts/2019-11-1-HMW-Size-Select-Pent.md

   - Unclicked range and set reference to off for lanes 2 and 1
   - Set start as 15,000bp and end as 150,000bp so the target was 82,500bp for lanes 5 and 3
   - Saved protocol as MES_15kb_HighPass
-- Brought p20, cassette, tips, solutons, and samples up to the GSC
+- Brought p20, cassette, tips, solutions, and samples up to the GSC
 - Calibrated the optics feature
 - Unwrapped cassette and looked for problems with the gel: none
 - Tipped cassette vertically with elution wells at the top and tapped it to let bubbles release to the top